zhukovyuri/VIINA/README.md

 - `vcontrol_version`: Date and time of VIINA territorial control data release

 Note that the structure of these data have recently changed.
 Starting October 13, 2024, the data files are split by calendar year.
 Each yearly file follows the same "long" panel data format (rows are daily observations for each populated place, columns are control status from different sources).

+## Open Data Commons Open Database License

+VIINA data are made available under the [Open Database License (ODbL)](http://opendatacommons.org/licenses/odbl/1.0/).
+Any rights in individual contents of the database are licensed under the [Database Contents License](http://opendatacommons.org/licenses/dbcl/1.0/).

+We observe, and request that you observe, ODbL Standards, which are as follows.

+You are free:

+- To share: To copy, distribute and use the database.
+- To create: To produce derivative and collective works from the database.
+- To adapt: To modify, transform and build upon the database as technically necessary to facilitate its use.

+As long as you:

+- Attribute: You must attribute any public use of the database, or works produced from the database, in a manner consistent with the [Open Database License (ODbL) v1.0](https://opendatacommons.org/licenses/odbl/1-0/).
+Where there are any conflicts between the ODbL Standards for citation and those specified in the ["How to Cite"](#2022-russian-invasion-of-ukraine) section of this page, the "How to Cite" guidelines override and are operative.
+For any use or redistribution of the database, or works produced from it, you must communicate to others a [copy of the ODbL license](https://opendatacommons.org/licenses/odbl/1-0/) and retain any notices on the original database (example notice: "Contains information from VIINA, which is made available here under the Open Database License (ODbL).").
+- Share-Alike: If you publicly use any adapted version of this database, or works produced from an adapted database, you must also offer that adapted database under the terms of the ODbL.
+- Keep open: If you redistribute the database, or an adapted version of it, then you may use technological measures that restrict the work as long as you also redistribute a version without such measures.